gao-g/prelude/README.md

 Classes responsible for accomplishing the tasks, encapsulating access to LLM and learning algorithm implementations.

 ## Reproduce Our Experiments
-All agents mentioned in our paper are located in the [agent folder](https://github.com/gao-g/prelude/tree/main/src/agent).
+All agents mentioned in our paper are located in the [_agent_ folder](https://github.com/gao-g/prelude/tree/main/src/agent).
+You can find the insturction and scripts to reproduce our experiments in the [_experiments_ folder](https://github.com/gao-g/prelude/tree/main/experiments).

 (INSTRUCTIONS TO BE ADDED)